ehmpathy/sql-schema-generator/README.md

   npx sql-schema-generator generate -d schema/entities.ts -t schema/generated
   ```

-4. Check the generated into your VCS
+4. Check the generated into your VCS (version control software, e.g. git)
      - Steps 2 and 3 above will have produced tables, functions, and views for each entity, as required.
 For best practice, we encourage you to check these sql resources into your VCS.
 This will make it easy to detect changes in the source sql, if ever modified, and for peer reviews.

 5. Use a schema management tool like schema-control or liquibase to apply your schema